grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "Thank you, Chips, for making sure I am completely fuckin' aware of yet more risks I am already aware of," Percy yelled back.
 "Hemi, take us down to periscope."

-Hemi rolled open the main ballast valve wheels and there was again a rush of air as more of it was released from the top of the ballast tanks, and water eased in from the vents open to the sea on the bottom.
-Hemi watched the glowing depth gauge until the needle got into the range marked 'periscope,' and then quickly closed again the ballast valve control wheels again.
-There was a clink that echoed through the hull and the rush of air and water stopped.
+Hemi rolled open the main ballast valve wheels and there was again a rush of air as more of it was released from the top of the ballast tanks, and water eased in through the vents open to the sea on the bottom.
+Hemi watched the glowing depth gauge until the needle got into the range marked 'periscope,' and then quickly returned the ballast valve control wheels to their closed position.
+There was a pinching clink that echoed through the hull and the rush of air and water stopped.

 "See Chips, the fucking valves are still working as they are supposed to, which we knew because of your inspection earlier.
-We aren't fucking sunk yet."
+We aren't sunk yet."
 Captain Percy gave the aside with enough volume that Chips would be able to hear her in the compartment below.

 "Depends on what ya fuckin' mean by 'sunk'," Chips quietly said to the sonar station.